dennismilton/home-assistant-addons-traefik/traefik/README.md

 [Click here for the full Traefik documentation](https://docs.traefik.io/)

+## Configuration
+During configuration, make sure you are adding `CF_DNS_API_TOKEN` and your Cloudflare API Token as an `env_var`, if you are using Cloudflare for your ACME cert verifications.

 ## Known issues and limitations

 * Default port 80 can conflict with other ports